 During 2021, the conversion process was officially concluded: the entirety of the debt installments included in the Arrangement was then paid into the Counterpart Fund (CPF) at the Central Bank of Egypt, generating a total counter value in local currency of LE 926,017,366.

-These funds, according to the Agreement, are intended to finance initiatives acting in four priority sectors: 1) Nutrition and Food Security, 2) Education and Vocational Training, 3) Primary Sector Development, and 4) Environment and Cultural Heritage.
+These funds, according to the Agreement, are intended to finance initiatives acting in five priority sectors: 1) Nutrition and Food Security, 2) Education and Vocational Training, 3) Agrofood, 4) Environment and Cultural Heritage and 5) Civil Society.
 In addition to these areas of intervention, 2 percent of the funds, on the other hand, are earmarked to cover the Program's operational costs and Technical Assistance activities, which, by decision of the Program Management Committee, are managed through a dedicated Technical Support Unit.

 ITEC Phase II Italian Egyptian Debt Swap Programme